What is this

 Yes, but what is this?

 Rich or poor, good or evil, everyone dies someday.
 And within a few decades of that, everyone who has ever known them will also have died.
 For the vast majority of people, their names, personalities, pictures, wishes, and achievements all turn to dust once they are gone.
 One of the ways around that is to become someone famous by leaving some sort of impact upon the world.
-But even then, future humans will only know that person by their works or actions, all of which are merely reflections of the soul or imagination.
+But even then, future humans will only know that person by their works or actions, all of which are merely things they produced, not the person themselves.

-One of the best ways around this is to write, to interview, to take pictures, and to record.
+One of the best ways around this is to write, to interview, to take pictures, and to record, to leave a reflection of the soul.
 Some of the most valuable historical works of early/ancient history are diaries, writings that transcend time and allow historians to piece together what life was like many years ago.
-Even in this modern digital age, there are tons of websites and blogs, but most of them are focused on one small topic, and/or angled toward being a source of revenue, rather than the purity of writing and recording for the sake of capturing and cataloguing information.
+Even in this modern digital age, there are tons of websites and blogs, but most of them are focused on one small topic, and/or angled toward being a source of revenue or entertainment, rather than the purity of writing and recording for the sake of capturing and cataloguing information.

 Okay, but what is this??

-Well, Jah sure isn’t paying me for this blog’s content, so the angle I am taking is that this is just a place for me to semi-occasionally create new posts and talk about interesting things, or things that make me happy.
+Well, Jah sure isn’t paying me for this blog’s content, so this is just a scratchpad for me to semi-occasionally create new posts and talk about interesting things, or things that make me happy.